ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 | `"Vitals"` | Integer | 0 = Health, 2 = Mana, 1 = ??? |

 ## Game Events
+Every action executed by all players in the match.
+The results of said actions can only be fully resolved by running the game in a game client with the same version as the replay (which is why HotS downloads the required files and launches a different client when viewing older replays).

+The only thing I use this for right now is b-step detection.

 ## Special Cases for Map Objectives
 Sometimes the tracker doesn't have the data, but other places do.